Ilya758/Ilya758/README.md

 ## My name is Illia!

 <!-- - 🔭 I’m currently working on Le (survival single/multiplayer game)! -->
-- 🌱 I’m currently learning Angular / Redux
+- 🌱 I’m currently learning Angular / NodeJS!
 - 💬 Ask me about Typescript!
 - 📫 How to reach me: linkedin (link is below the text) / discord (Ilya758)
 - ⚡ Fun fact: Do you know your brain is using only 10% of overall power??
 Idk until tomorrow:)